frdescam/inception-of-things/README.md

 - Kubernetes (K3s)
 - Continuous deployment (ArgoCD)

-But we chose to go way further than the mandatory part of the subject by doing the suggested bonuses:
+But we chose to go way further than the mandatory part of the subject by doing the suggested bonus:

 - Setting up a Gitlab instance on K3s as the source of IaC

+As well as our own bonuses:

+- Implementing https and http to https redirection (p2)
+- Building docker image from Dockerfile locally (p2)
 - Building our own continuous integration
-- Publishing our own images to local Gitlab registry
+- Publishing our own images to local Gitlab registry for usage in ArgoCD

 Leading us to a full in house cloud solution.